opendocsg/slw-judgments-backfill/2012_SGHC_1/report.md

 I should also mention that, at the hearing before me, I asked the Respondent’s counsel to bring to my attention any part of the District Judge’s notes of evidence in which he ( _ie_ , the District Judge) indicated that the issue of whether the Respondent was a shadow director was irrelevant.
 The Respondent was not able to refer me to any such indication.

 33     Second, and perhaps more importantly, although the District Judge’s finding that the Email was not defamatory is not on appeal, it was _at least arguable_ that the Email was defamatory.
-It is well established that the test for determining the natural and ordinary meaning of allegedly defamatory words is the meaning that the words would “convey to an ordinary reasonable person, not unduly suspicious or avid for scandal, using his general knowledge and common sense” (see _Review Publishing Co Ltd and another v Lee Hsien Loong and another appeal_ [2010] 1 SLR 52 at [27]).
+It is well established that the test for determining the natural and ordinary meaning of allegedly defamatory words is the meaning that the words would “convey to an ordinary reasonable person, not unduly suspicious or avid for scandal, using his general knowledge and common sense” (see _Review Publishing Co Ltd and another v Lee Hsien Loong and another appeal_ <span class="citation">[2010] 1 SLR 52</span> at [27]).
 In my view, the natural and ordinary meaning of the Email was that the Respondent was diverting business from DMS (his employer) to IT Wireless, a company of which he was a shadow director and from which he was receiving dividends.
 It is arguable that this meaning of the Email was defamatory.
 It is, of course, not defamatory to simply call someone a shadow director.
 However, the Email goes beyond that.
 The suggestion is that the Respondent was engaged in self-dealing.
 In establishing the defence of justification which the Appellant had pleaded as one of his defences, the Appellant would have to prove, _inter alia_ , at the trial that the Respondent was indeed a shadow director of IT Wireless, the company that the Respondent was diverting business to whilst as an employee of DMS.
 If it was arguable that the Email was defamatory, then the Appellant’s conduct of the litigation in the proceedings below was reasonable.
 There was no reason therefore to depart from the general rule that costs should follow the event.

 34     Since the Appellant’s conduct of the litigation in the proceedings below was reasonable, the general rule that costs follow the event should have been followed.